Bodily-Kinesthetic Intelligence - Body Smart

 learning style in which learning takes place by the students carrying out

-physical activities, rather than listening to a lecture or watching
+physical activities, rather than listening to a lecture or

-demonstrations.
+.
 People with a preference for kinesthetic learning are also

 commonly known as "do-ers".